GKE-hack/online-boutique/README.md

 | Home Page                                                                                                         | Checkout Screen                                                                                                    |
 | ----------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------ |
 | [![Screenshot of store homepage](/docs/img/online-boutique-frontend-1.png)](/docs/img/online-boutique-frontend-1.png) | [![Screenshot of checkout screen](/docs/img/online-boutique-frontend-2.png)](/docs/img/online-boutique-frontend-2.png) |

+Our team's primary achievement lies in the innovative conception and demonstration of a unified, **Google ecosystem** driven orchestration.
+By relentlessly iterating through a learning-development cycle under tight deadlines, we successfully integrated chat, notifications, virtual try-on, and ad creation.
+This all-in-one system marks a clear departure from the piecemeal solutions seen elsewhere in the industry.
+We are grateful to the **Google Cloud team** for providing comprehensive documentation across their services and products, which was immensely helpful to us.